How do I create custom fields?

-- Next, either open your existing form by clicking on its name on the left, or click the "Create A Sign Up Form" button to build a new form.
+- Next, either open your existing form by clicking on its name, or click the "Create A Sign Up Form" button to build a new form.

-- To create the new field, click the "Create a New Custom Field" button under the "Add Fields" area to the left of the sign up form editor.
+- To create a new field, click the "Create a New Custom Field" button under the "Add Fields" area to the left of the sign up form editor.

-If you are inserting a custom field that you already added through the control panel you would just click on the custom field area and skip step 4.
+If you are inserting a custom field that you already added through the Custom Fields tab, select the custom field and skip step 4.

-- Give the field a name (keep in mind, you are the only one who will see this, so "Phone Number" makes a better name than "What is the best number at which to reach you?"), and click the "Next" button.
+- Give the field a name (keep in mind, this is just the field name, so "Vegetarian" makes a better name than "Please send me only vegetarian recipes"), and click the "Next" button.

 - After naming the field, the popup will allow you to change how the field appears to visitors to your site.
-You can edit the label for the field here - notice how the name of the field remains the same (at the top, next to the pencil), but the label is what is actually displayed on the form.
+You can edit the label for the field here - notice how the name of the field remains the same (at the top of the window), but the label is what is actually displayed on the form.